Oneo64/The-Mirk-of-Agmundr/Characters/Ljosbjorn.md

 Ljósbjǫrn Aðalgeirsson, commonly known as Ljǫrn, was a settler who travelled to a northern island under the command of Hallbjǫrn.
 He is now a farmer.
 He spends his spare time felling trees, making firewood, and hunting deer.

 ## Appearance
-Ljǫrn is a weathered man with long and wavy dark blond hair, paired with a short full beard.
+Ljǫrn is a weathered man with long wavy dark blond hair and a short scruffy beard.
 His pale blue eyes are downturned and hooded, making him look constantly sleep-deprived.
 He has a lean body softened by some fat, and he stands at a height of 5'9".

 Ljǫrn is often seen wearing a maille shirt over a simple blue tunic, a baldric holding a sword and scabbard, a pair of trousers with leg wraps, some leather boots, and a Mjǫllnir necklace.
 For combat and travelling, he has a nasal helmet, a spear, and a shield.